 Those pesky pirates are also the inspiration behind La Vila’s biggest party of the year, the Fiesta de Santa Marta.
 It commemorates an attack in 1538, which, according to legend, was driven off thanks to the miraculous intervention of Santa Marta, patron saint of La Vila.

 The Moros y Cristianos festival re-enacts the landings on the town beach in the last week of July.
-Unfortunately, the unsporting Moors came back five years later for a return fixture and destroyed the town walls in 1543.
+Sadly, the unsporting Moors came back five years later for a return fixture and destroyed the town walls in 1543.
 The hefty fortifications you see today were built to replace them.

 But Santa Marta wasn’t finished with La Vila.
 Not content with just the one miracle, she pulled off another in 1653, when her image was seen to shed tears for two hours.

 At the time, La Vila was in the middle of a serious drought.
 But a few weeks later came news that King Felipe IV had authorised a dam to be built at Relleu in the hills behind La Vila, which would solve the water problem.
 He’d signed the document on the very same day that the Virgin shed her tears.
-So she was clearly crying with happiness.
+So she was clearly crying with happiness!

 Miracle number two is celebrated every May in the Fiesta de las Lagrimas de Santa Marta (the tears of Santa Marta).
-Check out my blog on the Relleu dam and its spectacular walkway here.
+Check out my post on the Relleu dam and its spectacular walkway here.

 Climb the church tower!